Tokiniainaa/prog-5-d5/README.md

 - `Coffee`: Represents a drink with a type, price,quantity and preparation method
 ## Error Handling

-- **Insufficient Funds**: If the amount inserted is below the coffee price, an error is displayed.
+- **Insufficient Funds**: Displayed if the user inserts less than the required amount.
-- **Invalid Selection**: If the selected coffee is not on the menu, an error is triggered.
+- **Invalid Selection**: Triggered when the selected coffee is not on the menu.
-- **Technical Error**: If the machine cannot prepare the coffee, an exception is raised.
-- **Out of Quantity**: If the selected coffee is out of stock, an error notifies the user.
+- **Out of Quantity**: Notified if the chosen coffee is out of stock.
+- **Technical Error**: Raised if the machine fails to prepare the coffee due to an internal issue.

+## Test

+We can test the application by:

+- Instantiating a `CoffeeMachine` with a sample menu ( Espresso, Latte, etc.).
+- Calling `pay()` with various amounts (below and above coffee prices).
+- Using `choose()` to select valid and invalid coffee types.
+- Verifying `getCoffee()` returns the correct result.
+- Simulating edge cases ( insufficient funds, out-of-stock coffee).